futuremdsvscovid/covid-student-response-site/content/english/campaigns/mental-health-initiative.md

 Mental Wellbeing" Video Series** by Dr. Tara Cousineau, PhD.

 "Courage.
 Presence.
 Resilience.
-CPR for Mental Wellbeing is a workshop series that Tara Cousineau PhD presents at Harvard University\'s Counseling and Mental Health Center.
+CPR for Mental Wellbeing is a workshop series that Tara Cousineau PhD presents at Harvard University's Counseling and Mental Health Center.
 She offers these vids (5-15 minutes) as resiliency tools that may serve you in stressful and disruptive times."